defuyun/MajorProject/README.md

 Put a strike through a function when you think you've finished it.
 Once we confirm it is fully working, we can remove it from the list.

+As you write static functions, add them to the unit tests file!

 List of things to do:
 * ~~newGame()~~
     * James